All Episodes

 I'll never stop fighting for you.

-Uh it was Al Gore in the third presidential debate of the 2000 campaign.
+It was Al Gore in the third presidential debate of the 2000 campaign.

-He goes, you know, he starts saying this thing, as long as there remains one privately owned bank in America, as long as there's a patch of interstate anywhere in the lower 48 that hasn't been dug up with stimulus money and turned into scarified pavement, as long as there's one shivering coatless girl uh for whom Senator Edwards hasn't yet taken the paternity test.
+He starts saying this thing: As long as there remains one privately owned bank in America, as long as there's a patch of interstate anywhere in the lower 48 that hasn't been dug up with stimulus money and turned into scarified pavement, as long as there's one shivering, coatless girl for whom Senator Edwards hasn't yet taken the paternity test, I will never stop fighting for you.

 I will never stop fighting for you.

-Uh they want authenticity in a candidate, whatever you feel about Scott Brown, that's who he is.
+Whatever you feel about Scott Brown, that's who he is.

 And this idea that you can just sort of trim and modify and adjust your position.

-I mean, aside from the obvious stupidity of it, uh when he says to us that, you know, the same wave of anger that swept Scott Brown into office is the same wave that swept him into office.
+I mean, aside from the obvious stupidity of it, when he says to us that, you know, the same wave of anger that swept Scott Brown into office is the same wave that swept him into office.

-That people are angry, people are angry about the last eight years.
+People are angry about the last eight years.

-Uh this idea that somehow people are so angry with George W. Bush, they're so mad at George W. Bush that they elect a Republican in Massachusetts.
+They're so mad at George W. Bush that they elect a Republican in Massachusetts.

-Uh I don't obviously believe he's stupid enough to believe that.
+I don't obviously believe he's stupid enough to believe that.

-Uh, but it's still shocking to discover that he's stupid enough to think we're stupid enough to believe that.
+But it's still shocking to discover that he's stupid enough to think we're stupid enough to believe that.

-Uh he owns terrorism, he owns Gitmo there.
+He owns terrorism, he owns Gitmo.

 George W. Bush is gone.